valeoai/valeo4cast/README.md

 ```
 (The first time running the code will generate the cache for the scenarionet files, currently it does not support multi-gpu, you may set in the config file `devices: [0]` for the caching process, otherwise the default number of GPUs for training is `devices: [0,1,2,3,4,5,6,7]`.)

-During the training, the best checkpoint and log files will be saved in `unitraj/lightning_logs/`, we provide the trained weight in the github release `pretrained_weights/checkpoint_for_val_test.ckpt`.
+During the training, the best checkpoint and log files will be saved in `unitraj/lightning_logs/`, we provide the trained weight in the [data_ckpts_res](https://drive.google.com/drive/folders/1qzHdi6wIexiyrF03pZHPzz5h1LssqeX4?usp=sharing) `pretrained_weights/checkpoint_for_val_test.ckpt`.

 ####  Inference on val and test sets
 please indicate the trained model weight to `ckpt_path:` in `unitraj/configs/challenge_config_noisy_val.yaml` and `unitraj/configs/challenge_config_noisy_test.yaml`, and indicate the data path for va and test in  `val_data_path:`